What is a batch upload, and how does it work?

 HS codes for international parcels

-You must include the correct HS code in the contents_hs_code column if you're sending parcels internationally.
+You must include the correct HS code in the contents_hs_code column if you send parcels internationally.
 This is standard practice for almost all countries importing and exporting goods through customs.
 Check out this article for more info, including how to look up HS codes for your parcels.

 Leaving columns blank

-The following columns are optional, which means you can leave these blank with no problems.
+The following columns are optional, so you can leave these blank without problems.

-Leave the following ‘International only’ columns blank when you’re sending a parcel within the US.
+Leave the following ‘International only’ columns blank when sending a parcel within Canada.

 Your 'batch order limit' is the maximum number of orders you can include in a single CSV file.
-It’s based on your billing threshold, and it increases as your sending volume increases.
+It’s based on your billing threshold and increases as your sending volume increases.

 When you create orders (manually or using a batch upload) the cumulative cost of your orders is displayed on the Billing page in the Sendle app under Pending charges, and your current billing threshold is shown under Next payment.

 When your pending charges reach your billing threshold, Sendle activates a payment.
 As soon as that payment goes through your billing threshold increases, and your batch order limit increases to match.